 You can!
-Wild Camping is legal in Scotland however there are guidelines to follow and these are simply; act responsibily, be safe and respect the area on which you decide to stop!
+Wild Camping is legal in Scotland however there are guidelines to follow and these are simply; act responsibly, be safe and respect the area on which you decide to stop!
 There is more info available here.
 Please note that Wild Camping does not apply to motorised vehicles such as campervans or motorhomes.

 Can you give some advice on midges?

 Midges are most prevalent between May and September, particularly in the early mornings and warm evenings.
 Please be assured it is completely unlikely that your holiday will be largely affected by a few midges or even ruined!
 Here are some top tips;